Time Dependent First-Order Mean Field Games with Neumann Boundary Conditions

-We split the proof into three steps.
-We first discuss how to extend the domain, then address the extensions by reflection, and finally, we use convolution with a smooth minimizer to prove the lemma.
+We split the proof into three steps: first, we discuss how to extend the domain, then we address the extensions by reflection, and finally, we use convolution with a smooth mollifier to prove the lemma.

 \emph{Step 1.
 Extension of the domain.} Let $(v,\alpha)\in\mathscr K$.
 Recall that, thanks to Item \ref{item5} of Assumption $2$, $\Omega$ is a rectangular domain.